18 Jun Turn your sales proposals from ‘MEH’ – to a big fat ‘YEAH!’

 - In the end, what’s most likely to persuade them to choose us?

 TOP TIP: Remember, your key contact will not be the only person who reads your proposal.
-He or she will forward it on to others in the business.
+They will forward it on to others in the business.
 So make sure your proposal speaks to other key decision makers and influencers too.

 Ensure your prospect takes centre stage